AllskyTeam/allsky/README.md

 * version **0.6**: Added daytime exposure and auto-exposure capability
 	* Added -maxexposure, -autoexposure, -maxgain, -autogain options
  	* Autostart is now based on systemd and should work on all raspbian based systems, including headless distributions.
 Remote controlling should not start multiple instances of the software.
- 	* Moved nodisplay option to config.sh.
-Default is now "1".
+ 	* Replaced `nodisplay` option with `preview` argument.
+No preview in autostart mode.
  	* When using the GUI, camera options can be saved without rebooting the RPi.